abhikjain360/abhikjain360.github.io/_posts/2020-06-17-Multithreading in C++.md

 ### Race Condition

 Let's imagine 2 threads running is parallel, and both have access to a single variable *i*, and modify it by incrementing it by 1, without caring whether the other thread is also using *i* during the incrementing.
-Thus both hav access to it without any bounds or checks.
-This is a really bad situtation.
+Thus both have access to it without any bounds or checks.
+This is a really bad situation.
 Guess why?

 Assume *i* has initial value 5.
 Let's imagine thread 1 accessed *i* and made a copy of it.
 At the same time thread 2 also made a copy of *i*.
 Then both threads incremented *i* by one making its copy in each thread equal to 6, and then putting the value back in *i*.
 Now the value of *i* is 6, but what we wanted to do was to each thread to increment value once, thus resulting in *i* being seven.
 But because threads did the increment without being aware of other threads, *i* only got incremented once.
 This situtation is called *race condition*, and is often not desirable.